 The isochrone map generator calculates every route within the travel time limit Kate has set (30 minutes).
 It then generates the isochrone (or travel time) map.

 Step 3: Add another isochrone

 Kate now wants to see which cinema is best for Sadiq.
-Sadiq lives in Battersea and prefers to cycle.
-He will cycle for up to 30 minutes to get to the cinema.
-So as not to lose her results, Kate clicks ‘add shape’, to add Sadiq’s travel time information to hers.
+Sadiq lives in another neighbourhood (Battersea) and can cycle for up to 30 minutes to get to the cinema.
+So as not to lose her results, Kate clicks ‘Add shape’, to add Sadiq’s travel time information to hers.

 Kate can now see everywhere that she and Sadiq can meet within 30 minutes of cycling from Battersea and 30 minutes public transport from Highbury and Islington.

 Step 4: Search for points of interest within the isochrone map